-- Achieve the Nursing and Midwifery Council (NMC, 2018a) Standards of Proficiency for entry to the NMC Professional Register as a Nurse. - Become a registered nurse in accordance with the NMC Code (NMC, 2018b) who delivers competent nursing care based on partnership, which respects the individuality of people and families. - Be self-aware and understand your own strengths and limitations and how these impact on others to assess, plan, implement and evaluate care effectively to meet individual's needs, work in teams and lead nursing care. - Be an accountable professional acting in the best interests of people, putting them first and providing nursing care that is person-centred, safe, and compassionate. - Communicate effectively, act as a role model for others and be accountable for your own actions. - Promote health and wellness.
-Prevent ill-health to improve and maintain the mental, physical, and behavioural health and wellbeing of people, families, communities, and populations. - Assess individuals' nursing care needs and plan care using information obtained during assessments to identify the priorities and requirements for person-centred and evidence-based nursing interventions and support. - Provide and evaluate nursing care to individuals and groups taking the lead in providing evidence based, compassionate and safe nursing interventions. - Improve safety of care by assessing risks to safety or experience and take appropriate action to manage those, putting the best interests, needs and preferences of people first. - Improve quality of care by making a key contribution to the continuous monitoring and quality improvement of care and treatment, to enhance health outcomes and people's experience of nursing and related care. - Demonstrate initiative in professional leadership of self and others in the coordination and management of complex nursing and integrated care needs of people at any stage of their lives, across a range of organisations and settings.

-- Lead nursing care, taking responsibility for managing nursing care and accountability for the appropriate delegation and supervision of care provided by others in the team including lay carers. - Work in teams, collaborating and communicating effectively with a range of colleagues, making use of the skill set of self and others, working proactively to formulate solutions. - Synthesise appropriate a range of evidence to meet people's individual nursing needs and be able to systematically evaluate theoretical concepts and methodologies available. - Develop and disseminate critical responses to existing knowledge and skills and apply these to shape and innovate nursing practice. - Become an independent and autonomous student with transferable skills and be prepared for postgraduate employment. - Maintain concepts of life-long professional learning and reflective practice in self and others.
+- Achieve the Nursing and Midwifery Council (NMC, 2018a) Standards of Proficiency for entry to the NMC Professional Register as a Nurse. - Become a registered nurse in accordance with the NMC Code (NMC, 2018b) who delivers competent nursing care based on partnership, which respects the individuality of people and families. - Be self-aware and understand your own strengths and limitations and how these impact on others in order to assess, plan, implement and evaluate care effectively to meet individual's needs, work in teams and lead nursing care. - Be an accountable professional acting in the best interests of people, putting them first and providing nursing care that is person-centred, safe and compassionate. - Communicate effectively, act as a role model for others and be accountable for your own actions. - Promote health and prevent ill-health to improve and maintain the mental, physical and behavioural health and wellbeing of people, families, communities and populations. - Assess individuals' nursing care needs and plan care using information obtained during assessments to identify the priorities and requirements for person-centred and evidence-based nursing interventions and support. - Provide and evaluate nursing care to individuals and groups taking the lead in providing evidence based, compassionate and safe nursing interventions. - Improve safety of care by assessing risks to safety or experience and take appropriate action to manage those, putting the best interests, needs and preferences of people first. - Improve quality of care by making a key contribution to the continuous monitoring and quality improvement of care and treatment, to enhance health outcomes and people's experience of nursing and related care. - Provide professional leadership in the coordination and management of complex nursing and integrated care needs of people at any stage of their lives, across a range of organisations and settings. - Lead nursing care, taking responsibility for managing nursing care and accountability for the appropriate delegation and supervision of care provided by others in the team including lay carers. - Work in teams, collaborating and communicating effectively with a range of colleagues. - Find and use appropriate evidence to meet people's individual nursing needs and be able to critically evaluate the evidence available. - Develop research awareness and skills and apply these to nursing practice. - Become an independent and motivated student with transferable skills and be prepared for graduate employment. - Develop the concept of life-long learning.

-4. What you will learn
+5. What you will learn